 A behavior assessment starts with looking at the dog’s social drive towards humans.
-If a dog seeks out human contact, enjoys being touched, talked to, and played with, there is a greater buffer against aggression, than with a dog who doesn’t care whether or not you are there.
-The dog with a high social drive will probably be less inclined to bite when provoked (accidentally being stepped on for example), and significantly more tolerant when something is being done to it that it does not like (such as having its teeth brushed or nails trimmed).
+If a dog seeks out human contact, enjoys being touched, talked to, and played with, there is a greater buffer against aggression, then with a dog who is indifferent about your presence.
+The dog with a high social drive will likely be less inclined to bite when provoked (accidentally being stepped on, for example), and significantly more tolerant when something is being done to it that it does not like (such as having its teeth brushed or nails trimmed).
 A dog who is relaxed and happy with people makes a much better family pet than one who is leary, scared, or apathetic towards people.

 We also assess whether or not a pup tries to guard or protect its valuables.
-While it is impossible to predict exactly what a dog might decide is valuable (I have a dog who does not guard anything except one type of horse treat!
-I found this out when he stole one from my daughter’s tack box.) we use items that are likely to be considered worth protecting, such as wet food or a rawhide chew.
-If a dog willingly shares its food, chewies, and toys with you, then you have another buffer against biting, and a dog who has another attribute important for family harmony.
+While it is impossible to predict exactly what a dog might decide is valuable (I had a dog who didn’t guard anything except one type of horse treat!)
+We use items that are likely to be considered worth protecting, such as wet food or a rawhide chew.
+If a dog willingly shares its food, chewies, and toys with you, then you have another buffer against biting, as well as a dog who has another attribute important for family harmony.

 How much does it cost and how do I know if I need to do one?